CHiPCA/CHiP/README.md

 * A sample configuration space model as well as a set of configurations space models for benchmarking are provided.

 Dependencies
-* An NVIDIA GPU device and CUDA programming model.
-The device should have 32 threads in a warp (Old devices have 16 threads).
+* CUDA programming model.
+We testted the system with CUDA 5, therefore any version aobve that should be enough.
+The device also should support having 32 threads in a warp (old devices have 16 threads).
 * Sugar: a SAT-based Constraint Solver, http://bach.istc.kobe-u.ac.jp/sugar/
 * ACTS, http://www.flossic.com/ACTS/